 Our Trek Leaders spend the better part of the year in the cold mountains.
 They know the best ways to tackle the chilly weather and stay warm.
+Whether it is to do with layering, keeping warm in a sleeping bag or tips to use while trekking.
 Some of the tips that they gave me were very surprising, but infinitely practical.
-On that note, I’m curating some of the best points they mentioned to me.
+On that note, I’m curating some of the best points they mentioned.

 This seems like a no-brainer.
-But our Trek Leader Madhusudan Reddy puts down the exact gear you need for a winter trek.
+But our Trek Leader Madhusudan Reddy puts down the exact gear you need for winter treks.
 He would know, considering he was associated with Decathlon for a year before he joined us.

 Here is the list he recommends.
 He has also put down alternatives for what he has listed.